mindsmiths/docs/docs/tutorials/web-interactions/4-template-generator.md

 @ToString(callSuper = true)
 @NoArgsConstructor
 public class Felix extends Agent {
-    String name;

     public void showWelcomeScreens() {
             ArmoryAPI.show(
                     getConnection("armory"),
                     new Screen("welcome")
                             .add(new Title("Hello!
 I’m Felix, your new workout buddy.
 I’m here to help you get fit and healthy!\nReady?"))
-                            .add(new SubmitButton("welcomeStarted", "Cool, let's go!", "askForName")),
+                            .add(new SubmitButton("welcomeStarted", "Cool, let's go!")),
-                    new Screen("askForName")
-                            .add(new Title("Alright!
-First, tell me your name?"))
-                            .add(new Input("name", "Type your name here", "text")) .add(new SubmitButton("nameSubmited", "Done, next!"))
         );
     }
 }
 ```

+Let's look at this code real quick: when it comes to building screens, we need to add them in the exact order we want them to appear.
+So, the first screen in sequence is the first one to appear.
+Adding screens is pretty straightforward:
-Let's look at this code real quick: We can simply add a screen by writing `new Screen` and defining the name of the screen inside the brackets.
+we can simply add a screen by writing `new Screen()` and defining the name of the screen within the parentheses.
 Our first screen consists of title text, an image, and a button that will eventually take us to the next screen in the sequence.
-The second screen contains a header and an input as well.
+The second screen contains a header and an input, too.
 As you can see, adding new components in Armory is pretty simple;
-you just add the components you want to add inside the `new Screen` in the order you want them to be aligned.
+you just add the components you want to add inside the `new Screen()`, in the order you want them to be aligned.

 :::tip
 In this tutorial, we are going to use just some of the existing components.